cjerdonek/groome-python-expected/docs/releasing.md

 2. Create `.pypirc` file

-### 1. Set up PyPI user accounts
+### 2.1.
+Set up PyPI user accounts

-Create a user account and user account on PyPI if you do not already have them.
+Create a user account on PyPI if you do not already have one, as well as a test user account.

-The We also recommend creating a user account on the [test PyPI server](http://testpypi.python.org/pypi) on which you can try things out.
-The `-r/--repository` option to `setup.py` lets you specify this server.

-If you will be updating an existing package on PyPI, you also need write permissions on that project (i.e. to have the "Maintainer" or "Owner" role for the project).
+If Pizza already exists on PyPI, you will also need write permissions on that project (i.e. to have the "Maintainer" or "Owner" role for the project).
 A current project owner can grant you those permissions.

+We also recommend creating a user account on the
+[test PyPI server](http://testpypi.python.org/pypi).
+The test server lets you try things out, though the server is not always up.
+The `-r/--repository` option to `setup.py` (which we describe below) lets you designate this server.

-### 2. Create `.pypirc` file
+### 2.2.
+Create `.pypirc` file

 The [`.pypirc` file](http://docs.python.org/dev/distutils/packageindex.html#the-pypirc-file)
-is a plain-text file that stores your PyPI credentials.
+is a plain-text configuration file that stores your PyPI credentials.
 The `setup.py` script uses it when you interact with PyPI via the command-line.
 We recommend starting out with a `.pypirc` file like the following, which also enables access to the test server.
-It should be placed in your home directory:
+The file should be placed in your home directory:

     [server-login]
     username: <username>